Entropy solutions to macroscopic IPM: Ill-posedness and relaxation

 First of all we emphasize that by choosing $m$ as in \eqref{eq:maximal_dissipating_choice_for_m} we do not obtain a subsolution in the sense of Definition \ref{def:subsolutions}, since \eqref{eq:pointwise_constraint_relaxed} holds only in a non-strict sense, thus we speak about a non-strict subsolution.
 By considering instead

 i.e. $\xi=(1-2\mu)e_2$ with $\mu$ arbitrarily close to $1$, but $\mu <1$, one obtains strict subsolutions, and hence actual mixing solutions via Theorem \ref{thm:CI}, arbitrarily close to the non-strict ones with maximal energy dissipation.
-However, in the remaining part of the paper we will solve \eqref{eq:subequation_after_derivation} as the most standing out case and remark that a similar analysis leads to a subsolution corresponding to the system with $m$ given by \eqref{eq:choice_of_m_arbitrarily_close}, cf. also Remark \ref{rem:remark_after_mainthm}.
+However, in the remaining part of the paper we will solve \eqref{eq:subequation_after_derivation} as the outstanding case and remark that a similar analysis leads to a subsolution corresponding to the system with $m$ given by \eqref{eq:choice_of_m_arbitrarily_close}, cf. also Remark \ref{rem:remark_after_mainthm}.

 Moreover, we like to point out that in the flat case, where $v=0$, system \eqref{eq:subequation_after_derivation} is exactly the hyperbolic conservation law found in \cite{Sz-ipm}, whose entropy solution corresponds to the maximum speed of expansion of the mixing zone, cf. Section \ref{sec:examples_of_subsolutions}.